 Step-03: Hot Water Process

 Now you need something to get rid of the stiffness and hardness of your plunger.
-It needs to be soft and plant for better using.
+It needs to be soft and plant for better use.
 How do you do that?
 Simple, use some hot water.

 Just let your plunger dip into some hot water before using it.
 The rubber will get pliant and softer in no time.
 This will later give you a better seal on the bowl of the toilet.